-There are Baidu competitors within China and Asia, but none of them come close to matching their reach.
+There are Baidu competitors within China and Asia, but none of them come close to matching the reach of Baidu.
 It’s very similar to the situation with Google in the West, their market share is just so big, you may as well focus on them first.
 Baidu is used by over 90% of Chinese internet users which equates to around 700 million users, which is a huge potential audience for your product or service.

-Research has shown that Chinese consumers actually don’t mind online ads and believe that any company willing to pay to promote their products in this way must be reputable.
+Research has shown that, unlike activity on Google, Chinese consumers actually don’t mind online ads and believe that any company willing to pay to promote their products in this way must be reputable.
+They also know that there are strict government rules for advertising online as the Chinese internet has a long history with false advertising even resulting in deaths.
 It is perhaps a different attitude to customers in the West, but with the reach of Baidu ads, the potential marketplace for new business is colossal.

 #1: Google doesn’t work in China

-#2: Baidu is the best advertising platform in China
+#2: Baidu is 'kind-of' the best advertising platform in China